abdul-1432/Word_Counter/README.md

 1. Enter or paste your text into the input field.

-2. The word count will be updated in real-time as you type or edit the text.
+2. The word count will be updated in real time as you type or edit the text.

 3. To clear the input field and word count, click the "Clear" button.